kubermatic/docs/content/kubermatic/master/advanced/addons/_index.en.md

       internalName: spec
       required: false
       type: text-area
+      helpText: "Use YAML format."
 ```

+There is a short explanation of the single `formSpec` fields:
+- `displayName` is the name that is displayed in the UI as the control label.
+- `internalName` is the name used internally.
+It can be referenced with template variables (see the description below).
+- `required` indicates if the control should be required in the UI.
+- `type` indicates type of the control that will be displayed in the UI.
+Can be one of `number`, `text`, `boolean` and
+  `text-area`.
+- `helpText`  is the text that will be displayed in the UI next to the control.
+It can contain some hints for the
+   end-users.

 Each of the fields from the `formSpec` is then available using the `.Variables` template variable.
 See [the section below](#manifest-templating) for more information.